 - Fee – while using both, debit card and credit card, an amount of fee including different charges like transfer charges are imposed over their use.
 However, the amount of fee may differ; it can be higher on credit cards than on debit cards.

-- Protection – these cards have a fraud protection against the fraudulent practices being undertaken by any card holder.
-Under the Fair Credit Billing Act, anyone making fraud purchases through a credit or debit card is liable to pay the amount.
+- Protection – these cards have fraud protection against the fraudulent practices being undertaken by any cardholder.
+Under the Fair Credit Billing Act, anyone making fraudulent purchases through a credit or debit card is liable to pay the amount.

 These are some of the basic similarities that make credit cards and debit cards similar to each other.